T351 Week 12 - Fall 2014

 HD is always 16:9.
 Its video pixel dimensions include:

 Video frame rates: 24p, 30p, 30i, 60p, or 60i.

 Editing - Almost all professional editing software (Media Composer, Final Cut Pro, Premiere, etc.) can work in a variety of HD formats.
-However don't expect to be able to view your work in true high-definition unless you have a dedicated
+However don't expect to be able to work on critical projects for broadcast without dedicated

 Audio/video hardware interfaces provide input and output options (HD-SDI, RGB, HDMI, etc.).
 Using these, one can hook up an external HD display to monitor the editing or compositing software output in real-time.
 A few systems out there include:

 - AJA's Kona